Special Relativity -- Applications to astronomy and the accelerator physics: Relativity and X-Ray Free Electron Lasers

-This is already a conflict result, because we now conclude that, according to the conventional "single frame" approach, the direction of propagation after the kick is not perpendicular to the radiation beam wavefront.
-In other words, the radiation beam motion and the radiation wavefront normal have different directions.
-The virtual radiation beam (which is indistinguishable from a real radiation beam in the ultrarelativistic asymptote) propagates in the kicked direction with a wavefront tilt.
-This is what we would get for the case when our analysis is based on the conventional particle tracking, and is obviously absurd from the viewpoint of Maxwell's electrodynamics.
+This leads to an inherent contradiction: within the conventional "single-frame" approach, the post-kick propagation direction of the radiation beam is no longer perpendicular to its wavefront.
+In other words, the direction of motion of the virtual radiation beam and the normal to its wavefront diverge.
+As a result, the beam appears to propagate along the kicked trajectory while maintaining a tilted wavefront—a scenario indistinguishable from real radiation in the ultrarelativistic limit, yet fundamentally inconsistent with Maxwell’s electrodynamics.

-In existing literature theoretical analysis is presented, of an XFEL driven by an electron beam with wavefront tilt, and this analysis is based on the exploitation of usual Maxwell's equations and standard simulation codes.
-Using only a kicker setup (i.e. without undulator radiation setup) we demonstrated that the coupling fields and particles in the conventional XFEL theory is intrinsically incorrect.
+The existing literature includes theoretical treatments of XFELs driven by electron beams with tilted modulation wavefronts.
+These analyses typically rely on Maxwell’s equations and standard simulation tools.
+However, by isolating the kicker setup—excluding the undulator—we demonstrate that the conventional XFEL framework fails to correctly model the coupling between fields and particles.

-The difficulty above is a part of the continual problem of XFEL physics, which started with coherent undulator radiation from an ultrarelativistic modulated electron beam in the kicked direction, and now has been focused on the wavefront tilt of the self-electromagnetic fields of the modulated electron beam.
+This discrepancy underscores a persistent issue in XFEL physics.
+Initially emerging in the context of coherent undulator radiation from ultrarelativistic, modulated electron beams, the problem has now shifted focus to the tilt of the self-electromagnetic fields of the modulated electron beam.

-In existing XFEL theory the wavefront tilt is considered as real.
-However, there is a common mistake made in accelerator physics connected with the wavefront tilt.
-In the ultrarelativistic domain the wavefront tilt has no exact objective meaning.
-The angle of wavefront tilt depends on the choice of a procedure for clock synchronization in the lab frame, as a result of which it can be given any preassigned values within the interval $(0,\theta_k)$.
-For instance, in the ultrarelativistic domain, the orientation of the modulation wavefront is always perpendicular to the electron beam velocity (i.e. $\theta_{tilt} = 0$) when the evolution of the modulated electron beam is treated using Lorentz coordinates.
-No physical effects may depends on an arbitrary constant or an arbitrary function $^{(5)}$.